 Automatic and manual vehicle transmissions perform the same function: they utilize engine power to make vehicles go forward and backward.
 The standard architecture of most transmissions involves a solid metal casing containing gears, bearings shafts, and transmission fluid.

 Without transmission fluid lubricating and cooling a transmission, vehicles won’t move when you press on the gas pedal.
-Insufficient transmission fluid or dirty transmission fluid can cause a vehicle to “slip” (motor is engaged but the movement is delayed) or simply act like it’s in neutral.
-Other signs you need to have your transmission fluid checked by an auto technician in Collinsville, IL include smelling scorched odors coming from the engine, hearing grating or clanking sounds while driving, or having your engine light remain on.
+Insufficient or dirty fluid can cause a vehicle to “slip” (the motor is engaged but the movement is delayed) or simply act like it’s in neutral.
+Other signs you need to have your fluid checked by an auto technician in Collinsville, IL include smelling scorched odors coming from the engine, hearing grating or clanking sounds while driving, or having your engine light remain on.

 How to Check Transmission Fluid Levels Accurately

 First, start your car and let the engine warm up for about two minutes.
 Next, remove the transmission dipstick and wipe it off with a clean shop cloth or paper towel.
 Finally, replace the dipstick all the way into the transmission casing, then remove it slowly.
 The fluid level should be at the “full” level.
 If the fluid line is below the “full” mark, add fluid as needed.

 If you haven’t driven your car within a few hours before checking the transmission fluid level, get into your car while it is still idling.
 While holding down the brake, move the shifter through each gear slowly–park, drive, reverse and neutral.
 Then put your car in park and check fluid levels.
 This will give you a more accurate assessment of your car’s fluid level because it simulates conditions while driving.